Jeothen/Cpp/C#/Codenuri/Grammer/Readme.md

 * Passing the reference type as `value` can change the state of the object, but it cannot contain a new object.
 * Passing the reference type as `reference` can change the state of the object, but it can contain a new object.
   * It's acting like double pointer in C language

+#### Method

+* Variable Parameter
+  * Passing an `array` as an argument
+  * Using variable length parameters such as `params`
+* Params
+  * The method in which params is used as an argument creates an array on the heap, so there is a performance degradation.
+  * Matches the same parameters first, and uses params method when none

+* Named Parameter
+  * When passing arguments, use'argument name
+  * When naming argument names, the order is irrelevant

+* Optional parameter

+  * Save default value to parameter

+  * default must be specified from the end
+    * If only some arguments are given, it is not known which argument to use
+  * What is determined by execution time, not determined at compile time, cannot be used as an argument.

+* Expression
+  * If the method implementation is simple, indicate the return value after =>
+* Extension method
+  * Syntax for adding a new method without modifying the existing class
+  * Provided as a static method of a static class

+#### Property

+*